dhairyajangid/Mega-Manga/README.md

 5> added the zod validation with jwt authentication
-6> adding the express api for user and uplorder verification 7> adding the new feature for user to upload there novel
+6> adding the express api for user and uplorder verification 7> adding the new feature for user to upload there novel 8> need to learn about AWS S3 and cluodinary, multer combo.